The suspended free loop space of a symmetric space: Technical recollections

-There are several good expositions of the theory of symmetric spaces, for example in \cite{Helgason} or in \cite{Wolf}.
+There are several good expositions of the theory of symmetric spaces, for example in \cite{Helgason}, or in \cite{Wolf}.
+Parts of the theory are also included in \cite{Milnor}.

+A symmetric space is a connected Riemann manifold $\MM$ such that for each $p\in \MM$ there is an isometry $I_p :\MM \to \MM$ which leaves $p$ fixed and reverses geodesics through $p$, i.e. if $\gamma$ is a geodesics and $\gamma (0) = p$ then $I_p(\gamma (t)) = \gamma (-t)$ for all $t$, \cite{Milnor} \S 20, page 109.
+Symmetric spaces are called globally symmetric spaces or Riemann globally symmetric spaces by some authors.

+It follows from the definition that $\MM$ is complete \cite{Milnor}.
+The identity component $\GG = I_0 (\MM )$ of the isometry group $I(\MM )$ acts transitively on $\MM$ and for any point $p\in \MM$ the isotropy group $\GG_p$ is a compact subgroup.
+So there is a diffeomorphism $\GG /\GG_p \cong \MM$ such that $\MM$ is a homogeneous space, \cite{Helgason} IV, Theorem 3.3, page 208.

 In section \ref{sec:Morse} we are going to study the Morse theory of closed curves on symmetric spaces.
-This will lead us to questions on closed geodesic curves on symmetric spaces, and conjugated points on such curves.
+This will lead us to questions on closed geodesic curves and conjugated points along such curves.
 So as a preliminary and motivating step, we will say a little about this subject.

-In section \ref{sec:Rank1} we are going to study symmetric spaces of rank 1.
-We start this paragraph by discussing these, especially the projective Cayley plane.
-There does not seem to be a reference to the projective Cayley plane that covers all the properties we need, so we have to collect results from several sources.
-A part of this section is written in expository style, but we give proofs or precise references for the results we actually need in section \ref{sec:Rank1}.

-Assume that the Lie group $\GG$ is the identity component of the isometry group of a complete Riemannian manifold $\MM$.
-Let $x\in \MM$ with isotropy group $\KK = \GG_x$.
-The group $\KK$ acts on $S(T_x\MM )$ and we let $\HH$ denote the isotropy group for this action at a fixed vector $v\in S(T_x \MM )$.